Geography of Namibia: Bushveld

 The Bushveld is found in northeastern Namibia along the Angolan border and in the Caprivi Strip which is the vestige of a narrow corridor demarcated for the German Empire to access the Zambezi River.
 The area receives a significantly greater amount of precipitation than the rest of the country, averaging around 400 mm per year.
 Temperatures are also cooler and more moderate, with approximate seasonal variations of between 10 and 30 °C. The area is generally flat and the soils sandy, limiting their ability to retain water.
 Located adjacent to the Bushveld in north-central Namibia is one of nature's most spectacular features: the Etosha Pan.
 For most of the year, it is a dry, saline wasteland, but during the wet season, it forms a shallow lake covering more than 6000 km2.
-The area is ecologically vital to the huge numbers of birds and animals from the surrounding savannah that gather in the region as summer drought forces them to the scattered waterholes that ring the pan.
+The area is ecologically important and vital to the large numbers of birds and animals from the surrounding savannah that gather in the region as summer drought forces them to the scattered waterholes that ring the pan.
 The Bushveld area has been demarcated by the World Wildlife Fund as part of the Angolan mopane woodlands ecoregion, which extends north across the Cunene River into neighbouring Angola.

 Kalahari Desert

 The Kalahari Desert is perhaps Namibia's best-known geographical feature.
-Shared with South Africa and Botswana, it has a variety of localised environments ranging from a hyper-arid sandy desert to areas that seem to defy the common definition of desert.
+Shared with South Africa and Botswana, it has a variety of localised environments ranging from hyper-arid sandy desert to areas that seem to defy the common definition of desert.
 One of these areas, known as the Succulent Karoo, is home to over 5,000 species of plants, nearly half of them endemic; fully one-third of the world's succulents are found in the Karoo.

 The reason behind this high productivity and endemism may be the relatively stable nature of precipitation.
 The Karoo apparently does not experience drought regularly, so even though the area is technically a desert, regular winter rains provide enough moisture to support the region's interesting plant community.
 Another feature of the Kalahari, indeed many parts of Namibia, are inselbergs, isolated mountains that create microclimates and habitats for organisms not adapted to life in the surrounding desert matrix.